Bond Sales, Mosquito Curtains And A Rodeo Ghost.

 “Some guy on the phone looking for him.”

 To my disappointment, she knew of no fancy silver belt buckle.
-Walter Scott, in desperation, even traded his wedding ring with the Japanese for mats to keep warm as they sailed north into the chilling Japanese waters.
+Walter Scott, in desperation, even traded his wedding ring with the Japanese for mats to keep warm as they later sailed north into the chilling Japanese waters.
 Chances were that the buckle was on some Japanese mantle piece as a captured war relic.

 I reported the news to my Dad who had shared so much about his father and helped me bring Sport Jordan’s magic back to life.
 And then, the epiphany hit me.
 While the facts may differ, the truth is that I did find the belt buckle and I did give it to my father through the countless conversations and revelations we both shared.